MileHacker Logo

 Early Origins & Sacred Mountain

 Hachioji's history spans centuries, evolving from a military outpost to a silk-producing hub.
 The name "Hachioji" refers to "Eight Princes," a legend connected to a shrine on Mount Takao.
-Yakuo-in Temple on Mount Takao, set up in the 8th century, is a A buddhist place of worship and site of Shugendo, an ascetic mountain worship practice.
+Yakuo-in Temple on Mount Takao, established in the 8th century, is a A buddhist place of worship and site of Shugendo, an ascetic mountain worship practice.
 Pilgrims have visited the temple for over a millennium, marking the mountain as a spiritual landmark.

 Samurai Era and Silk Prosperity